 Effective May 5, 2023, the revolving credit facility with JPMorgan Chase Bank, National Association was amended.
-The amended facility allows the Academy to borrow, repay, and reborrow CBFR loans and/or SOFR loans up to the amount of \$10,000,000 through the maturity date of May 3, 2024.
-With resolution from the Board of Trustees, the Academy has the right to increase the revolving credit facility's commitment on a single occasion by \$10,000,000.
-Within one to two months of the current maturity date, the Academy can request an extension to the facilities maturity date.
-Interest is payable at a variable rate and due monthly on the last day of each interest period.
-The CBFR loans interest rate is the greater of the Prime Rate or 2.50%, plus 0.25%.
-The SOFR loans interest rate is the Adjusted Term SOFR Rate plus 1.10%.
-Commitment fees of 0.25% are due quarterly based on the average daily unused portion of the commitment.
+The amended facility allowed the Academy to borrow, repay, and reborrow CBFR loans and/or SOFR loans up to the amount of \$10,000,000 through the maturity date of May 3, 2024.
+This facility was amended on March 5, 2024 and again on May 3, 2024 to extend the maturity date to May 2, 2025, update the SOFR loans interest rate to the Adjusted Term SOFR Rate plus 1.10%, and update commitment fees to 0.25%.
+All other terms described above remain in effect.
 The revolving credit facility with JPMorgan Chase Bank, National Association contains certain affirmative covenants including covenants for the Academy to provide audited consolidated financial statements no later than 150 days after the end of the fiscal year and unaudited consolidated financial statements no later than 90 days after the end of each quarter of the first three fiscal quarters.
-As of June 30, 2023 and 2022, there were no outstanding amounts borrowed under the facility.
+As of June 30, 2024 and 2023, there were no outstanding amounts borrowed under the facility.